 Magnetism Fair, December 7, 2019 – students in Professor El-Ghazaly’s ECE 5970 – Applied Magnetism class demonstrated their course projects to visiting high school students from the local Ithaca area.
 The projects were designed to either explain how magnetism is used in daily life or to explain a nanoscale magnetic phenomenon with a large scale prototype.
 An article about the magnetism fair can be found here.

 CURIE Academy, July 19, 2019 – Professor El-Ghazaly taught the ECE Field lecture in the summer CURIE academy for high school students interested in engineering.
 The young women were at Cornell for a week-long program, learning about the different types of engineering and doing in-depth activities related to one of the engineering fields.
-More information about the CURIE Academy can be found here.

 See Professor El-Ghazaly’s prior outreach involvement here.